themesberg/flowbite/content/getting-started/next-js.md

 This technology is being used by hundreds of thousands of developers and companies such as Vercel, Netflix, TikTok, Twitch, Hulu, Nike and HBO Max since its original release in 2016.

-By following this guide you will learn how to properly set up [Tailwind CSS](https://tailwindcss.com/) with the [Flowbite React](https://flowbite-react.com/) components inside an existing or new [Next.js](https://nextjs.org/) project.
+By following this guide you will learn how to properly set up Tailwind CSS with the [Flowbite React](https://flowbite-react.com/) components inside an existing or new Next.js project.

 ## Requirements

-Make sure that you have [Node.js](https://nodejs.org/en/) installed on your computer to be able to install [Next.js](https://nextjs.org/), [Tailwind CSS](https://tailwindcss.com/) and [Flowbite React](https://flowbite-react.com/) using `npx` and `npm` commands.
+Make sure that you have [Node.js](https://nodejs.org/en/) installed on your computer to be able to install Next.js, Tailwind CSS and Flowbite React using `npx` and `npm` commands.

 ## Create a Next.js project

+Follow the next steps to create a brand new Next.js project using the CLI or a manual installation.

 ### Using the CLI

-Run the following command to scaffold a new [Flowbite React](https://flowbite-react.com/) project using [Next.js](https://nextjs.org/):
+Run the following command to scaffold a new Flowbite React project using Next.js:

 ```bash
 npm create flowbite-react@latest -- --template nextjs
 ```

+Running this will automatically set up Flowbite React in a Next.js project environment.

 ### Manual install

-1. Run the following command to create a new starter [Next.js](https://nextjs.org/) project:
+1. Run the following command to create a new starter Next.js project:

 ```bash
 npx create-next-app@latest
 cd my-app
 ```

-This command will install all of the necessary dependencies and boilerplate files for a basic [Next.js](https://nextjs.org/) project.
+This command will install all of the necessary dependencies and boilerplate files for a basic Next.js project.

 2. Run the following command in your terminal to start a local server: